dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 follow the instructions about ensuring your server is not automatically shut down (there is a check box on the VCM control panel.
-It will ask you for a reason, just say you are running a web server assignment for BME 547 Medical Software Design). __Please do this deployment step last, it is most important to complete the rest of the assignment first (that is where most of the points are)__.
+It will ask you for a reason, just say you are running a web server assignment for BME 547 Medical Software Design). __Please do this deployment step last.
+It is most important to complete the rest of the assignment first (that is where most of the points are)__.
 - While developing your code, it is likely that you will write up a local